 Also Consider: Saphir Renovateur

 This is a terrific product.
-I’m putting it at number 3 because it is phenomenally expensive at about $10 per ounce, more than three times the cost of Venetian Shoe Cream, but that notwithstanding it’s a fabulous conditioner.
+I’m putting it at number 3 because it is phenomenally expensive at about $10 per ounce, more than three times the cost of Venetian Shoe Cream, but that notwithstanding, it’s a fabulous conditioner.

-It stands out on this list as the only product with mink oil, which is more shelf stable than other animal fats, and it’s blended with a variety of waxes for conditioning, shining, and producing a great patina as the boots age.
-Of all the conditioners on this list, this one’s probably the best at bringing some shine back to your boots, plus it works on just about every type of leather and it won’t change the color much.
+It stands out on this list as the only product with mink oil, which is more shelf-stable than other animal fats, and it’s blended with a variety of waxes for conditioning, shining, and producing a great patina as the boots age.

 Pros